o7q/Keystrokes/README.md

 # Overview
 Keystrokes allows the user to create and customize key presets that are displayed on the screen.

+## Features
+* Full Keyboard Support
+* Full Xbox Controller Support
+* Highly customizable with a well documented and intuitive interface
+* Support for images, audio, custom fonts, and more

 ---

 # Usage